Henri II, Prince of Condé: Life

+Early life

 Henri was born in 1588, the third child and only son of Henri I, Prince of Condé and Charlotte Catherine de La Trémoille, daughter of Louis III de La Trémoille, Duke of Thouars.
-His mother was in prison at Saint-Jean-d'Angély at the time, accused of killing her husband.
-He had two older sisters, namely Catherine de Bourbon, his paternal half-sister who died unwed in 1595, and Éléonore de Bourbon, who in 1606 was married, aged 19, to 51-year-old Philip William, Prince of Orange.
+He had two older sisters: Catherine de Bourbon, his paternal half-sister who died unmarried in 1595, and Éléonore de Bourbon, who was married in 1606 at the age of 19 to 51-year-old Philip William, Prince of Orange.

 Henri was a posthumous child, his father having died nearly six months before his birth.
-He therefore became Prince of Condé within weeks of his birth, as soon as he was recognized and confirmed by the King of France.
+He became Prince of Condé within weeks of his birth, after being recognized and confirmed by the King of France.

+Henri was born in prison after the arrest of his then-pregnant mother in the spring of 1588, following her husband's death, under suspicion that she may have poisoned him.
+She and her children were released from their captivity after Jacques Auguste de Thou intervened on her behalf with King Henry IV, who was a relative of the young prince.

-King Henry III of France died in August 1589, when Henri was less than one year old, and was succeeded by Henry IV of France, who was the first cousin of Henri's late father, and Henri's godfather.
-Less than a year later, the new King's uncle (Henri's great uncle) and initial heir, Cardinal Charles died.
-At this point, Henri, being the King's closest agnatic kin, became First Prince of the blood and heir presumptive to the throne of France, and remained so for twelve years, until the birth of the future Louis XIII of France in September 1601.
+Henry III of France died in August 1589, when Henri was less than one year old, and was succeeded by Henry IV of France, who was the first cousin of Henri's late father.
+Less than a year later, the new king's uncle (Henri's great uncle) and initial heir, Cardinal Charles, died.
+This made Henri the King's closest agnatic kin, and he was First Prince of the blood and heir presumptive to the throne of France for 12 years, until the birth of the future Louis XIII in September 1601.

 Henri was raised as a Catholic at the insistence of Pope Clement VIII.
 Henri's father and grandfather had been leaders of the Calvinist Huguenots.

-Henri's mother was in prison for six years, accused of poisoning her husband; she was later released.
+Henri was raised at court but never regarded as a favorite, as he was regarded with suspicion for his potential claims to the throne.
+Henri grew into what his contemporary Bassompierre described as a "not amiable" young man who was quick to take offense.
+He much preferred hunting and military life to being at court.

+His appearance and personality was described by a contemporary as:

+Small and thin, he has very prominent facial features, as all those of the House of Bourbon usually do; he is blond and has the lively French temperament.
+I find him witty, but he is frivolous and often imprudent in the choice of his confidants.
+He speaks Latin and Italian, has Spanish and speaks it a little; he is well versed in sacred and secular letters, having had Nicolas le Febvre as his tutor, and pushes his zeal for the Catholic religion very far.

+His position at court was further undermined by his relative poverty and much damaged by the court intrigues of his mother, which eventually resulted in her banishment from court.
+Henri himself was made to deliver the news of the banishment to his mother.